 The CCP was born from the excitement generated by the 1917 Russian Revolution.
 The victory of the revolution provided a boost to the left of the Chinese nationalist movement, which formed the CCP.

 Unfortunately, this revolutionary moment did not last.
 Joseph Stalin and the counter-revolution were victorious in the Soviet Union.
-Stalin maintained that his state capitalist regime was continuing in the Marxist tradition—after all it was the state, not private capitalists, who accumulated wealth and competed with other imperial powers like the US.
+Stalin maintained that his state capitalist regime was continuing in the Marxist tradition—where it was the state, not private capitalists, who accumulated wealth and competed with other imperial powers like the US.

 Under Stalin’s rule, the drive for the Soviet Union to accumulate profits and better its global position relied on the brutal exploitation of workers, who had no say over how their workplace or their society was run.
 There was widespread famine and dislocation across Russia—not to mention the internment camps for Stalin’s political opponents, including the revolutionaries from the October Revolution.